Analysis | Why Chad Wolf’s awareness of the Republican convention naturalization event matters

 Last week, the same thing: five new citizens, right before Trump hoped to make a political point.
 This event, though, was held in the White House’s Great Hall, perhaps in an effort to argue that the event didn’t violate the Hatch Act’s prohibitions against using government resources for campaigning, by using a part of the executive residence that isn’t normally used for official duties.

 It wasn’t on Trump’s schedule, nor did the Department of Homeland Security announce that Wolf would attend the ceremony.
-Wolf is active on Twitter, but he never shared any information about the event before it aired at the Republican convention.
+Wolf is active on Twitter, but he never shared any information about the event before it aired at the Republican National Convention.
 While his claim about the event being posted to YouTube before it was shown at the convention was true, the window was small.
 The video was posted to YouTube at 5:41 p.m.
 Eastern, according to metadata associated with the upload.
 The program began less than three hours later.

 Then there were Wolf's comments themselves.